CHILD NUTRITION PROGRAMS & RESOURCES

 Good nutrition is as essential for pregnant and postpartum women as it is for children.
 Lack of nutrition among pregnant women and infants can result in long-term health and developmental problems for children including birth defects, stunted growth and failure to thrive.

 The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) is a federally funded program that provides good food, nutrition education and breastfeeding support to pregnant, to women and their children, along with health and social services referrals.
 A WIC check can be redeemed at a local grocery store for “WIC-approved” nutrient-rich foods.

 Colorado has faced declining participation rates in this program over the last 10 years.
-Through No Kid Hungry Colorado, Hunger Free Colorado, and its partners are working to inform every licensed childcare provider in Colorado about the benefits of CACFP by 2015.
+Through the Colorado No Kid Hungry campaign, Hunger Free Colorado and its partners are working to inform every licensed childcare provider in Colorado about the benefits of CACFP by 2015.